patnik/neighbourhood_change/README.md

-# This is the code for analysing trajectories of neighbourhood change in Britain
+# Trajectories of neighbourhood socioeconomic change in Great Britain: 1971-2011
-from 1971 to 2011 using Census data.

 ## Code
 The code folder contains: